number of trees in our backyard and the oak tree in our front yard

 what this is?
 Is it dangerous to the tree, and what can be done

-description and photos, the “problem” is lichens growing on the bark
+From your description and photos, the “problem” is lichens growing

-surrounds the bacteria.
-They often grow on tree trunks, unfinished
+bacteria.
+The fungus surrounds the bacteria.
+They often grow on tree

 Lichens growing on a tree trunk